 Project Cost and Timeline

 The estimated cost to fabricate the clips and rubber inserts for the 12,000 affected slats is $450,000.
 Funding will come from the Bridge operating budget and will not require any additional revenue measures.
 Installation of the clips and inserts will be performed by Bridge staff as part of their regular maintenance activities.
-Installation is expected to be completed in the first half of 2023.
+Installation is expected to be completed in 2023.

 Results of Testing and Analysis